-VOLATILE ORGANIC ANALYSIS IN WATER BY GC/MS (EPA/SW-846 Method 8000B and 8260B)
+VOLATILE ORGANIC ANALYSIS IN SOIL/SEDIMENT BY GC/MS (EPA/SW-846 Method 8000B and 8260B)

-Samples must be collected in 40-mL Teflon-lined septum vials.
-The samples must be protected from light and refrigerated at $4^{\circ}C$ ($\pm 2^{\circ}C$) from the date and time of collection until analysis.
-VOC samples must be kept separate from standards to reduce any potential contamination in a dedicated refrigerator.
-All samples must be kept refrigerated for the periods specified by the SERAS Task Leader (TL) or ERT Work Assignment Manager (WAM).
+Samples are collected in 4-ounce (oz) Teflon-lined screw top containers.
+The samples must be protected from light and refrigerated at 4° C (\pm 2° C) from the time of collection until analysis.
+VOC samples must be kept separate from standards to reduce any potential contamination.
+All samples must be kept refrigerated for the periods specified by the Task Leader (TL) or Work Assignment Manager (WAM) of the project.